Boston Construction Accident Attorneys

 While a construction company might be motivated to dodge safety regulations in an effort to save money, OSHA fines can be steep.
 Massachusetts construction companies have been fined hundreds of thousands of dollars for worksites riddled with fall hazards, cave-in risks and other dangerous safety violations.Workers' Compensation Versus Third-Party Construction Accident Lawsuits

 In the aftermath of an accident, it is important to speak immediately with a Boston construction injury lawyer because you may be entitled not only to workers' compensation benefits but also to damages from a personal injury lawsuit.

 Benefits available through workers' compensation coverage allow reimbursement for medical expenses and a portion of lost income.
 However, such benefits will not cover damages for pain and suffering .

 Massachusetts workers' compensation law includes an exclusive remedy provision that bars litigation against an employer, regardless of fault.
-The construction accident attorneys at the Law Offices of Jeffrey S. Glassman can provide legal advice tailored to the facts of your case.
+The construction accident attorneys at Jeffrey Glassman Injury Lawyers can provide legal advice tailored to the facts of your case.

 Third-party lawsuits against other responsible parties can help injured workers secure damages.
 Here are some examples of third-party lawsuits that can be filed following an accident on a construction site:

 - If a piece of equipment or machinery was defective and caused or contributed to the accident, a product liability lawsuit can be brought against the manufacturer and others involved in the distribution and sale of the malfunctioning product.
 Manufacturers can be held liable for injuries caused by tools and equipment that are defective in design and manufacturing or for failing to properly instruct on safe use or warn against hazards.
 In these cases, the injured party often argues that the manufacturer knew or should have known about the defect.